-A Valentine celebration will be enjoyed by many of us in a few weeks.
+Learn how to plan a Valentine celebration which will be enjoyed by many of us in a few weeks.
 Each will celebrate in a different way but most with the typical heart shapes in some form.
-If you ask your friends for their favorite Valentine treats, many will answer with their favorite chocolate dessert recipes.
+If you ask your friends for their favorite Valentine treats, many will answer with a chocolate dessert recipe.

-When my children were young, for our Valentine celebration, my Valentines Day recipes often consisted of simple recipes like chicken casserole, chicken and dumplings or a tuna noodle casserole.
+When my children were young, I learned how to plan our Valentine celebration using some of my simple recipes like chicken casserole, chicken and dumplings or a tuna noodle casserole.
 Then I would make special Valentines Day recipes for dessert.
 Sometimes I would make a delicious chocolate fudge cake, which was a favorite.
 I would ice it and decorate it with Valentine hearts.
 Other times I might use one of my easy holiday recipes like moist brownies cut in heart shapes or a simple sugar cookie recipe with pink or red icing.
 A favorite Valentine treat was from my frozen dessert recipes and very simple to make.

-Mix all ingredients thoroughly together.
-Cover and refrigerate for 3 hours.
+Mix all ingredients thoroughly together; cover and refrigerate for at least 3 hours.

 Preheat oven to 375F degrees.

 Divide dough into half; roll each half to ¼ inch thickness on a lightly floured area.